LarsBodewig/Mimic/README.md

 }
 ```

-Since `count` is a public field, no reflection is needed and the mimic offers type-safe  reflective access to `name`.
+Since `count` is a public field, reflection is not necessary and the Mimic offers type-safe reflective access to `name`.

 ```java
 MyTestClass orig = ...